Axect/JuliaDocker/README.md

 4. Open VSCode

-5. Click "Open a Remote Window" (You can find it left-bottom)
+5. Click "Open a Remote Window" (You can find it at left-bottom)

 6. Select "Attach to Running Container"